Having Meniscal Transplant Surgery

 Tests before your surgery

 Before your surgery, you may need imaging tests.
-These may include X-rays or MRI.
+These may include X-rays and MRI.

 Getting ready for your surgery